-My favorite CBT text recognizes the futility of trying to intervene between stimulus and emotion.
+Even my favorite cognitive behavioural therapy textbook recognizes that you shouldn't try to intervene between stimulus and emotion.
 Instead, it recommends that you intervene at two other points: 1) examine the thought that arises from the emotion, and 2) look at the consequence of the action which results from those thoughts.
 Usually when someone says "control your emotions", they aren't saying "don't feel angry".
 They are saying "you may feel angry, but make better choices about what you do as a result".

 Whether you choose religion, meditation, or CBT as your tool to address suffering, the ideal outcome is the same.
-You can never completely control the set of stimuli that the world will throw at your brain.
+You can never completely control the set of stimuli that the world will throw at you.
 Thus you want to configure your mental machinery so that regardless of the stimulus, you will form thoughts and actions which will lead to the best possible set of future outcomes.
 Run correctly over time, this cycle results in a life well lived.
-This "alignment" of machinery is the big old mess of what we call personality, character, disposition, emotional temperament, habit, lifestyle...the list goes on.
-It defines who you are.
+This "alignment" of machinery is the big old mess of what we call personality, character, temperament, etc. It defines who you are.

 The word "disorder" is not pejorative: it is simply a description.
-A bike on high gear going up a steep hill is not bad: it's simply misconfigured for the task at hand.
-A child who trusts nobody may be misconfigured for making friends in a high-trust society, but very sensibly configured for surviving in a world where they can only rely on themselves.
-An optimal configuration learned in one environment may be a misconfiguration for another.
-The key insight from Bessel Van Der Kolk's The Body Keeps The Score is that trauma and symptoms of it are hardly indicators of the human body gone wrong.
-On the contrary, they are reflective of the mind's incredible ability to reconfigure itself for survival.
+A bike on high gear going up a steep hill is not bad: it's just misconfigured for the task at hand.
+A child who trusts nobody may be poorly configured for making friends in a high-trust society, but very sensibly configured for surviving in a world where they can only rely on themselves.
+An optimal configuration learned in one environment may be very unhelpful for another.
+The key insight from Bessel Van Der Kolk's The Body Keeps The Score is that trauma and symptoms of it are not indicators of the human body gone wrong.
+On the contrary, they are reflective of the mind's incredible ability to reconfigure itself for survival in extreme conditions.

 It takes skill and patience to learn how your mental machinery operates, and to begin tweaking the pieces within yourself.
 This is the work that any good form of therapy or mindfulness meditation aims to do.
 This is also why a bad therapist can be such a harmful experience: they were supposed to be a fixer.
 Instead of concluding that your fixer is unskilled, you may draw the devastating conclusion that you yourself are unfixable.
 Once you're in that corner, it's a hard place to get out from.